ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 There are fairly well-established divergences between high salinity and low salinity populations of *Acartia tonsa*.
 These sets of geographically proximate but isolated populations provide independent comparisons of the effects of seasonality.
+Shown here are the collection conditions for these pairs of sites.
+Temperature was typically similar across the pairs within each collection, while salinity differences were fairly stable across collections.

 ``` r
 season_cols = c("early" = "grey75",